Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Materials and Methods

-Since Community Notes is a new feature introduced on January 2021 and requires time to gain contributors, we restrict our analysis to tweets posted after July 1, 2021.
+We perform two filtering steps for our analysis.
+First, this study focuses on tweets posted in English and we filter out all source tweets that were not posted in the English language.
+This results in a total of 36,077 tweets authored by 15,348 unique users.
+Second, since Community Notes is a new feature introduced in January 2021 and requires time to gain contributors, we restrict our analysis to tweets posted after July 1, 2021.
 This allows for a period of six months for Community Notes to gain attention and for enough high-quality notes to be written and rated by the community.
-After filtering, we obtain 30,267 unique tweets posted between July 2021 and April 2023, which account for 83.9\% of the original set of collected tweets.
-These tweets serve as the basis for our analysis, and will be divided into multiple groups to study the effects of Community Notes on the engagement with misinformation on Twitter.
+After filtering, we obtain 30,267 unique tweets posted between July 2021 and April 2023, which account for 83.9\% of the original set of English tweets.
+These tweets serve as the basis for our analysis and are subsequently divided into multiple groups to study the effect of Community Notes on reducing engagement with misinformation on X/Twitter.